-Results 1–10 of 33 for "Curriculum"X related to "Lesbian, Gay, Bisexual, and Transgender..."
-Refine Your Search Refine Your Search TopicEducation (26)Children (5)Learning & memory (5)HIV & AIDS (4)Personality (4) 5 more... [+] Bullying (1)Race (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Arnold, J. David (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1) 13 more... [+] Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 33 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
-Some of the content is password protected and reserved for TOPSS members only.Curriculum 2.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 3.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 4.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)5.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 6.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
-Curriculum 7.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
-These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 10.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
-Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 33 for "Curriculum"X related to "Lesbian, Gay, Bisexual, and Transgender..."
+Results 1–10 of 20 for "Curriculum"X related to "Lesbian, Gay, Bisexual, and Transgender..."
+Refine Your Search Refine Your Search TopicEducation (14)HIV & AIDS (4)Children (3)Learning & memory (2)Bullying (1) 4 more... [+] Personality (1)Race (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1) 6 more... [+] Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)McCombs, Barbara (1)O'Leary, Ann (1)Whitcomb, David H. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
+Some of the content is password protected and reserved for TOPSS members only.Curriculum 2.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 3.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 4.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 5.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
+Curriculum 6.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 7.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 8.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 9.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum 10.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Curriculum"X related to "Lesbian, Gay, Bisexual, and Transgender..."